 But it’s also about trust.
 Audrey Butters says in her blog I heart Montessori, “Real plates, bowls and glasses portray to the child ‘You are trusted’ and build confidence.”
 Along those lines, our kids love doing everything that mom and dad do, even more than they like drinking out of a monkey sippy cup.

-I actually love our new glasses, from Williams-Sonoma which are just little 3.25 oz. juice glasses ($15 for set of 6) and best of all, they’re quite sturdy.
+I actually love our new glasses, the tiniest (cutest) little juice glasses I’ve ever seen (and jelly jars would also work too) and best of all, they’re quite sturdy.
 We have 3 very small people (3 1/2, 2 and 9 months though he has help) drinking out of them, spilling them, and picking them up off the floor.
-So far, nary a break.
+So far, nary a break*.

-The plates are brand new so I have less to report on so far, though I do suspect they’re easier to shatter.
+The plates are brand new so I have less to report on so far, though I do suspect they’re easier to shatter*.
 That’s okay though.
-They’re also less expensive (Target $15.99 for set of 8) and that’s one of the tenants of the Montessori approach at home.
+They’re also less expensive (a set of 12 salad/dessert plates from Amazon who will politely send more if and when we need them) and that’s one of the tenants of the Montessori approach at home.
 Use real stuff, but buy it inexpensively, even from a garage sale, so replacements are easy on the wallet.
 I also like plain white because even replacements always match (at least well enough) and we can dress things up elsewhere with place mats, napkins and tablecloths.
 Also, no one has to cry over who has the pink bowl ever again.

-Best of all, everything the kids are eating from now is totally toxin-free.
+Best of all, everything the kids–and the adults–are eating from now is totally toxin-free.
 Plastic gear is easy to clean and amazingly durable, but these news stories about how dangerous plastic is for kids just aren’t going away.
 So the dishes will have to.